-This specification has been approved by the Naval Air Systems Command, Department of the Navy, and is available for use by all Departments and Agencies of the Department of Defense.
+This specification is approved for use by the Naval Air Systems Command, Department of the Navy, and is available for use by all Departments and Agencies of the Department of Defense.

 1. SCOPE

 1.1 Scope.
 This specification establishes the requirements for the design, construction, performance, and test of the repeatable release holdback bar (RRHB) for use on carrier-type aircraft.